-CBS All Access will become Paramount Plus on March 4, 2021.
+CBS All Access became Paramount Plus on March 4, 2021.
 The transition has been months in waiting after parent company ViacomCBS announced the major rebranding in late 2020.

-In a lot of ways, Paramount+ will be a lot like the CBS All Access service we've come to expect.
+In a lot of ways, Paramount+ is a lot like the CBS All Access service we've come to expect.
 That means great CBS shows.
 That means great series from other ViacomCBS brands.
 It means a world of great movies from the larger Paramount family.

 And it also will mean live sports on Paramount+ that you can't watch anywhere else in the United States.